 - Establish bylaws governing the organization of UGC, the frequency of its meetings, and procedures for the conduct of its meetings;

 - Communicate with university stakeholders about changes in policies and procedures.

-Each College at MSU is represented by one council member, except the Colleges of Letters and Science, Arts & Architecture, and Education & Health and Human Development who have two representatives each to better represent the dual disciplines in these colleges.
+Each College at MSU is represented by one council member, except the Colleges of Letters and Science, Arts & Architecture, and Education & Health and Human Development, who have two representatives each to better represent the dual disciplines in these colleges.
 Members must be tenured or tenure-track faculty.
-One full-time graduate student, who is in good standing, represents the Graduate Student body.
-Ex Officio members include the Dean of the Graduate School and the Vice-Chair of the MSU Faculty Senate.
 Each member has one vote.
+In addition to the college representation, there is one full-time graduate student, who is in good standing, that represents the Graduate Student body.
+Ex Officio non-voting members include the Dean of the Graduate School, the Vice-Chair of the MSU Faculty Senate, and the graduate student representative.